Ford Fusion Insurance Rates

 When you’re ready, read through the helpful information below and don’t forget to use our free online tool so you can finally answer the question, “Is the Ford Fusion expensive to insure?”

-The average insurance rates for a Ford Fusion are $1,370 a year including full coverage.
-Comprehensive costs an estimated $260 a year, collision insurance costs $500, and liability is estimated at $452.
-Buying just liability costs approximately $504 a year, and insurance for high-risk drivers costs around $2,978.
-Teen drivers cost the most to insure at up to $5,226 a year.
+Average insurance rates for a Ford Fusion are $1,370 a year for full coverage.
+Comprehensive costs around $260, collision costs $500, and liability insurance is $452.
+Buying just liability costs around $504 a year, with insurance for high-risk drivers costing around $2,978.
+Teens receive the highest rates at $5,226 a year or more.

 Average premium for full coverage: $1,370

-Prices include $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Fusion trim levels.
+Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and for different Fusion trim levels.

-For an average driver, Ford Fusion insurance rates range from as low as $504 for liability-only coverage to a high of $2,978 for a driver that may need high-risk insurance.
+For the average driver, prices range go from the low end price of $504 for the bare minimum liability coverage to a much higher rate of $2,978 for high-risk insurance.

 Use the form below to get customized rates for your location.